RYthaGOD/agentburn/replit.md

 **Treasury Wallet**: `jawKuQ3xtcYoAuqE9jyG2H35sv2pWJSzsyjoNpsxG38`
 - All service payments (SOL or USDC) are sent to this wallet address

+**Pricing**:
-**Pricing**: 0.2 SOL or 0.2 USDC per month for all tiers (Starter, Pro, Enterprise)
+- Starter: 0.2 SOL or 0.2 USDC per month
-- Unified pricing across all service tiers
+- Pro: 0.4 SOL or 0.4 USDC per month
 - Payment flexibility with SOL or USDC options

 ## Burn Mechanism